tstrube/CryptoTicker-Nesp8266/Readme.md

 --- | ---
 GND | GND
 5V/VIN | VCC
-D8  | CS
+D8  | LOAD
-D7  | DIN
+D7  | DOUT
 D6  | CLK

+## My 3D printed case

 ## How to install
-- flash the board (upload source sketch with arduino IDE)
+- compile code and flash board using arduino IDE
 - connect board to power
 - connect your smartphone/computer to ESPxxxxxx wifi
 - enter your home wifi settings at the captive portal

-## My 3D printed case

-## Known issues
-- compilation error in LedControl.h:
-solution: comment out or delete pgmspace.h include
+### Required Libraries
+- ArduinoJson by Benoit Blanchon
+- ArduinoWebsockets by Gil Maimon
+- LedControl by Eberhard Fahle
+- WiFiManager by tablatronix (original: tzapu)

 ## Compile help
 ### Install NodeMCU board information
-- Add https://arduino.esp8266.com/stable/package_esp8266com_index.json in the Additional Board Manager
+- Add "https://arduino.esp8266.com/stable/package_esp8266com_index.json" in the Additional Board Manager
 - Install esp8266 platform and select it from the board selection menu

-### Required Libraries
-- ArduinoJson by Benoit Blanchon
-- WiFiManager by tablatronix (original: tzapu)
-- LedControl by Eberhard Fahle